 - Grapes: Robola, Vostilidi, Mavrodafni

-- Viticulture: Organic
+- Viticulture: Organic (not certified)

 - Climate: Low Winter temperatures, normal rainfall, hot Summers, low humidity

 - Soil: Limestone gravel with 70% slope (terraced)

 - Altitude: 800m